rflkowalski/fem-newbie-order-summary-component/README.md

-# Frontend Mentor - QR Code Component solution
+# Frontend Mentor - Order Summary Component solution

 This is a solution to the [Order summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj)